saymrwulf/onnxruntime/notes.md

-2014-03-13T00:23:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2014-03-13T05:30:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2014-03-13T20:45:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime)
+2014-03-13T00:23:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2014-03-13T05:30:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2014-03-13T20:45:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2014-03-27T02:30:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)